Eastern Bank Has $7.17 Million Stake in The Procter & Gamble Company (NYSE:PG)

-Eastern Bank lowered its holdings in The Procter & Gamble Company (NYSE:PG – Free Report) by 0.8% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 49,182 shares of the company’s stock after selling 389 shares during the quarter.
-Eastern Bank’s holdings in Procter & Gamble were worth $7,174,000 as of its most recent filing with the SEC.
+Eastern Bank trimmed its stake in The Procter & Gamble Company (NYSE:PG – Free Report) by 0.8% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 49,182 shares of the company’s stock after selling 389 shares during the period.
+Eastern Bank’s holdings in Procter & Gamble were worth $7,174,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds also recently bought and sold shares of PG.
-Axiom Financial Strategies LLC boosted its stake in Procter & Gamble by 7.0% in the first quarter.
-Axiom Financial Strategies LLC now owns 1,728 shares of the company’s stock worth $276,000 after purchasing an additional 113 shares in the last quarter.
-AMI Investment Management Inc. raised its position in shares of Procter & Gamble by 7.2% during the first quarter.
-AMI Investment Management Inc. now owns 3,461 shares of the company’s stock worth $529,000 after acquiring an additional 233 shares during the last quarter.
-LSV Asset Management raised its position in shares of Procter & Gamble by 5.7% during the first quarter.
-LSV Asset Management now owns 18,600 shares of the company’s stock worth $2,842,000 after acquiring an additional 1,000 shares during the last quarter.
-Ergoteles LLC bought a new stake in shares of Procter & Gamble during the first quarter worth $3,073,000.
-Finally, Wsfs Capital Management LLC raised its position in shares of Procter & Gamble by 12.0% during the first quarter.
-Wsfs Capital Management LLC now owns 4,256 shares of the company’s stock worth $650,000 after acquiring an additional 455 shares during the last quarter.
-Institutional investors and hedge funds own 63.43% of the company’s stock.
+Other hedge funds and other institutional investors also recently bought and sold shares of the company.
+Bank Julius Baer & Co.
+Ltd Zurich boosted its position in shares of Procter & Gamble by 99,734.1% during the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 253,081,478 shares of the company’s stock valued at $38,402,583,000 after acquiring an additional 252,827,976 shares in the last quarter.
+Moneta Group Investment Advisors LLC boosted its position in shares of Procter & Gamble by 96,526.4% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 38,535,557 shares of the company’s stock valued at $5,840,449,000 after acquiring an additional 38,495,676 shares in the last quarter.
+Norges Bank acquired a new stake in shares of Procter & Gamble during the 4th quarter valued at about $3,752,321,000.
+Price T Rowe Associates Inc. MD boosted its position in shares of Procter & Gamble by 42.2% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 24,386,838 shares of the company’s stock valued at $3,626,080,000 after acquiring an additional 7,235,990 shares in the last quarter.
+Finally, Morgan Stanley boosted its position in shares of Procter & Gamble by 12.6% during the 4th quarter.
+Morgan Stanley now owns 44,320,700 shares of the company’s stock valued at $6,717,246,000 after acquiring an additional 4,959,527 shares in the last quarter.
+63.43% of the stock is currently owned by institutional investors and hedge funds.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, November 15th.
-Stockholders of record on Friday, October 20th were given a $0.9407 dividend.
-The ex-dividend date was Thursday, October 19th.
-This represents a $3.76 dividend on an annualized basis and a dividend yield of 2.58%.
-Procter & Gamble’s payout ratio is 61.04%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, November 15th.
+Stockholders of record on Friday, October 20th were given a dividend of $0.9407 per share.
+This represents a $3.76 annualized dividend and a dividend yield of 2.58%.
+The ex-dividend date of this dividend was Thursday, October 19th.
+Procter & Gamble’s dividend payout ratio is 61.04%.

-A number of equities research analysts have recently weighed in on PG shares.
-JPMorgan Chase & Co. dropped their target price on Procter & Gamble from $172.00 to $169.00 and set an “overweight” rating for the company in a research report on Thursday, October 12th.
-Sanford C. Bernstein dropped their target price on Procter & Gamble from $162.00 to $153.00 and set a “market perform” rating for the company in a research report on Thursday, October 12th.
-HSBC started coverage on Procter & Gamble in a research report on Friday, September 22nd.
-They set a “buy” rating and a $179.00 target price for the company.
-Stifel Nicolaus dropped their target price on Procter & Gamble from $161.00 to $151.00 and set a “hold” rating for the company in a research report on Monday, October 16th.
-Finally, Jefferies Financial Group initiated coverage on Procter & Gamble in a report on Monday, November 13th.
-They issued a “buy” rating and a $177.00 price objective for the company.
-Seven research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $166.41.
+Several analysts have recently weighed in on the stock.
+HSBC assumed coverage on shares of Procter & Gamble in a research report on Friday, September 22nd.
+They set a “buy” rating and a $179.00 target price on the stock.
+Jefferies Financial Group assumed coverage on shares of Procter & Gamble in a report on Monday, November 13th.
+They set a “buy” rating and a $177.00 price target for the company.
+William Blair assumed coverage on shares of Procter & Gamble in a report on Friday, September 8th.
+They set a “market perform” rating for the company.
+They noted that the move was a valuation call.
+Stifel Nicolaus cut their price target on shares of Procter & Gamble from $161.00 to $151.00 and set a “hold” rating for the company in a report on Monday, October 16th.
+Finally, JPMorgan Chase & Co. cut their price target on shares of Procter & Gamble from $172.00 to $169.00 and set an “overweight” rating for the company in a report on Thursday, October 12th.
+Seven analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
+According to MarketBeat, Procter & Gamble presently has a consensus rating of “Moderate Buy” and an average price target of $166.41.

 The Procter & Gamble Company provides branded consumer packaged goods worldwide.
 It operates through five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers conditioners, shampoos, styling aids, and treatments under the Head & Shoulders, Herbal Essences, Pantene, and Rejoice brands; and antiperspirants and deodorants, personal cleansing, and skin care products under the Olay, Old Spice, Safeguard, Secret, and SK-II brands.